January-February 2025

 Belong.
 Connect.
 Grow.

-The Sisterhood of East End Temple brings together women in all stages of life in friendship, leadership, and intellectual and spiritual growth.
-We listen to women’s voices and promote their interests, passions, ideas, and concerns.
-Together we engage in tikkun olam by producing timely and relevant programming, fundraising, and advocating for social justice, while nurturing the life of the congregation, its leaders, and the community at large.
+Together we engage in tikkun olam by producing timely and relevant programming, fundraising, and advocating for social justice, while nurturing our spiritual and intellectual growth and the life of the congregation, leaders, and the community at large.

 Click here to join Sisterhood today!